nunziati/verify-catastrophic-forgetting/README.md

 - building a model, directly from a file

 ### Other modules
-Other modules are present in the repository: they are for presentation of the results.
+Other modules are present in the repository: they are for presentation of the results and experimental activity.